MazenAly/datamining/README.md

 #Assignment 1b
 ## About the project
-This code is the python3 implementation of a k-means and a k-median clustering algorithm.
+This code is the python implementation of a k-means and a k-median clustering algorithm.
 We also include a wrapper of Scikit Learn's k-means (in the file ```gonzales.py```) for comparison and validation.

 ## Running
 To try k-means, simply run: